quicwg/base-drafts/draft-ietf-quic-transport.md

   microseconds; see {{host-delay}}.
 It is decoded by multiplying the value in the field by 2 to the power of the ack_delay_exponent transport parameter sent by the sender of the ACK frame; see
   {{transport-parameter-definitions}}.
-Scaling in this way allows for a large range of values with a shorter encoding at the cost of lower resolution.
+Compared to simply expressing the delay as an integer, this encoding allows for a larger range of values within the same number of bytes, at the cost of lower resolution.

 ACK Range Count: